canada-ca/open-source-logiciel-libre/en/contribution.md

 ### Contribute to third-party open source software projects used by the Government of Canada and/or where there is benefit to the Government and Canadians

-* Open source software used by Government of Canada must be registered in the Open Resource Exchange.
+* Open source software used by Government of Canada must be registered in the [Open Resource Exchange](https://canada-ca.github.io/ore-ero/).
 * Code contributions must be done in accordance to Crown Copyright Law constraints.
-* Issues and bugs raised must be tracked internally as well as with the third party project issue tracking system.
-(To ensure that bugs are actually fixed, just like for proprietary software - Could just be an email with bug/issue #)
-* Third party open source software testing must be done in compliance of internal security guidelines.
+* Issues and bugs identified should be communicated to the third party project.
 * Results of testing that would provide value to third party project and do not disclose protected information must be shared back.
-* Feature requests must be tracked internally and using the third party project management platform.
+* Feature requests should be tracked internally and using the third party project management platform.
-* Financial support for foundations and initiatives must abide by X rules/laws. (*Can we do this?
-Why not?
-Need formal clarification*)

 ### Ensuring that publicly released source code meets quality and security requirements